 If your newborn has just received a Down syndrome diagnosis, you are probably experiencing a whirlwind of emotions.
 The first thing to understand is that you are not alone.
 In Wisconsin, there are more than 8,000 individuals with Down syndrome.
 DSAW represents the interests of these families, providing programs, services, resources, and support.

 For new parents of babies with Down syndrome, an opportunity to speak with other parents who have experienced what you are experiencing can be invaluable.
 DSAW's Parents First Call Program is a statewide group of trained parent mentors available 24/7 to listen, share, answer questions, and provide valuable information.
 If you would like to speak with a First Call parent, please fill out our new/expectant parent form, call 1-866-327-DSAW (3729), or email firstname.lastname@example.org.

 DSAW offers all new parents of children with Down syndrome a welcome basket that includes books, gifts, a new parent package of information, and more!
 To request the welcome basket, fill out our new/expectant parent form, call 1-866-327-DSAW (3729), or email email@example.com.

 Connect With Support Near You

 Wherever you live, DSAW can support you!
 Click here to find Parent Support Groups, Regional Committees, and/or DSAW Chapters near you.
 No groups in your area?
 Start your own!
-Just email Dawn to get started.
+Just email Rachel to get started.

 We highly recommend that you check out our national partners, including the National Down Syndrome Congress (NDSC) and the National Down Syndrome Society (NDSS) for a wealth of information for new parents.